Skip to main content

 Credits on failed dubs

 Credits are charged when the dub is created, before processing starts.
 Failed dubs aren't refunded automatically — if a dub fails for a reason outside your control, ask Dubby in the chat (bottom right) with the dub link and we'll review it.
+For details on how credit recovery works, see Refunds and credit recovery.

 Did this answer your question?